Information for parents

 Children six months to five years are more likely to go to a doctor or the emergency room because of the flu.
 To protect their health, all children six months and older should get the flu vaccine each year.

-3. Children older than six months with chronic health problems like:
+3. Children older than 6 months with chronic health problems like:

 - Asthma or other lung problems.